-The MHA CoP (2015) requires care and treatment to 'always be a means to promote recovery, be of the shortest duration necessary, be the least restrictive option and keep the patient and other people safe'.
+The MH Act Code of Practice (2015) requires care and treatment to 'always be a means to promote recovery, be of the shortest duration necessary, be the least restrictive option and keep the patient and other people safe'.

 In order to meet this requirement, when a person is at risk of presenting with challenging behaviour, assessment of the person's behavioural presentation is important in understanding an individual's needs and should seek to understand the behaviour in the broadest context.